 Zebra Finch Colors and Markings

 Zebra finches are attractive birds and they are dimorphic—males are easily distinguished from the females.
 In a native environment, the males have black and white bars on the throat and breast, orange cheek patches, and brown on the sides of the body.
+Females don't have these features and are instead gray in these areas.
 Both males and females have red-orange beaks, although the male's is much brighter in hue.
 A wide variety of color mutations are now available in captive-bred birds.

 Caring for Zebra Finches